Little Brown Bear

-Little Brown Bear (Petit Ours Brun) is a French animated television series, in 100 episodes of two minutes and one minute, created from the eponymous character by Claude Lebrun, illustrated by Danièle Bour, who published her little hero in the Pomme d'Api magazine of the Bayard press group in 1975.
+Little Brown Bear (Petit Ours Brun) is a French animated children's television series, in 100 episodes of two minutes and one minute, created from the eponymous character by Claude Lebrun, illustrated by Danièle Bour, who published her little hero in the Pomme d'Api magazine of the Bayard press group in 1975.

 Plot

 The series focuses on Little Brown Bear, who experiences his very first adventures with the little ones and the older ones, sometimes getting into mischief.

 Broadcasting

 The series Little Brown Bear was broadcast from September 12, 1988 on FR3.
 It was also broadcast in 1992 on Canal J and Boomerang.

 In Quebec, the series is broadcast on Canal Famille.

 In Arab World, the series is broadcast on Toyor Al-Janah on 2008.

 Observations

 There is a reboot of this series which contains 52 episodes on France 5 and on TiJi: The Adventures of Little Brown Bear (2003-2004).

+A 2nd reboot of Little Brown Bear is currently in the works.